 Anxiety is like an obsessed ex; no matter how many times we break up she keeps coming back.

-My first panic attack – Kindergarten.
+My first panic attack was in Kindergarten.
 The bathroom door was enormous and heavy.
 I thought I was trapped: the rapid breathing, crying then wetting myself.
 That’s all it took for me to avoid entering that bathroom at all costs.
-At times my anxiety is very predictable but other times it pays me a surprise visit like a relative that shows up on your doorstep unannounced; “Do I really need to let you in right now, it’s not really a good time for me”.
+At times my anxiety is very predictable but other times it pays me a surprise visit like a relative that shows up on your doorstep unannounced; “do I really need to let you in right now?”
+It’s not really a good time for me.

 Small spaces set me off – crowded rooms, elevators; my childhood dreams of becoming an astronaut were thwarted.
-In high school I discovered social anxiety and the painful fear of public speaking.
-As a young adult anxiety showed up at work during crowded meetings and trainings.
+In high school, I discovered social anxiety and the painful fear of public speaking.
+As a young adult anxiety showed up at work during crowded meetings and training.

 Much of my panic stems from lack of control.
 Think about how many things are out of our control, now I guarantee I have thought of hundreds more.
 Simple tasks become long drawn out processes.
-Car rides, traffic jams, eating, going to the bathroom, taking medicine, visiting cities, parking in a parking garage, riding elevators, going on airplanes.
+Car rides, traffic jams, eating, going to the bathroom, taking medicine, visiting cities, parking in a parking garage, riding elevators or going on aeroplanes.

 Many of these are everyday tasks and although I don’t always have a panic attack from these things, it happens.
 I take great effort in trying to gain control of these situations, keep things predictable.
 You wouldn’t believe the lengths of research I do if I am going somewhere new.
 You can also guarantee I always have an exit strategy.

 I want people to know this is not something you can “get over”, this fear is very real to me.
 My mind reels contemplating everything in the universe, dissecting and pulling apart thoughts until I am physically ill.
 I can’t just make it stop.
 I have strategies, I have medication if needed but most of all I have my willpower.